Figure Eight Pools near Sydney

 It’s not exactly clear whose nuptials were ruined by a sagging, square, chalky-looking wedding cake, but whoever they were, they christened this enduringly popular wedge of sandstone with the catchy epithet that's stuck ever since.
 In recent years, it has become an Insta-magnet for snap-happy visitors ready to strike a pose on this pearly platform.
 Unfortunately, because of the rock’s precarious location, it is expected to collapse into the sea at some point in the not-so-distant future, so fencing now prevents visitors clambering all over it.
 That hasn’t deterred everyone, however, so because selfie ops often trump self-preservation, the NSW government has started calling in the cops to ensure some poor soul doesn’t accidentally ‘gram themself into the grave.
 Please, stay behind the fence; it’s for your own good.

-Time Out tip: While you might not be able to share the intimate moment of your social media dreams with ol’ mate Wedding Cake, there are so many beauties to behold in Royal National Park, we suggest you put that phone down and enjoy your visit, IRL.
-And just 20 minutes' amble further south on the coastal path, you’ll reach the unplugged serenity of Marley Beach: the perfect place to escape your screen.
+Time Out tip: While you might not snap the record-breaking liked photo you hoped for the IG, there are so many beauties to behold in Royal National Park.
+We suggest you put that phone down and enjoy your visit, IRL.
+And if you trek on down 20 minutes' down the coastal path, you’ll find the picture of serenity at Marley Beach: the perfect place to escape your screen.

 Advertising